 Mesh path selection and forwarding

 Mesh path selection enables path discovery over multiple instances of the wireless medium within a mesh BSS.
 The overview of the mesh path selection framework is described in 14.8 (Mesh path selection and metric framework).
 The hybrid wireless mesh protocol (HWMP) is defined as the default path selection protocol for the mesh BSS.
 HWMP provides both proactive path selection and reactive path selection.
 The details of HWMP are described in 14.10 (Hybrid wireless mesh protocol (HWMP)).
 The path selection protocol uses link metrics in the assessment of a mesh path to the destination.
+The details of link metrics are described in 14.9 (Path selection link metric).
 The airtime link metric is the default link metric.
-It is defined in 14.9 (Airtime link metric).
+It is defined in 14.9.2 (Airtime link metric).
+If a mesh STA’s PHY entity is capable of transmitting frames with PHY rate higher than 54Mbps, the mesh STA should use the high PHY rate airtime link metric, which is defined in 14.9.3 (High PHY rate airtime link metric), when it starts a new MBSS.

 To REVmd Editor: Insert a new row representing value of 2 in Table 9-218 in subclause 9.4.2.98.3.